Last Updated on January 24, 2026 by The Insurance Pros

 MDOT typically responds within 90 days.

-💼 Claims Over $1,000
+⚖️ Claims Over $1,000

 🏦 Should You File an Insurance Claim Instead?

-- Collision coverage may cover pothole damage
+- Collision coverage may cover pothole damage (subject to your deductible)

-- Tire-only damage is usually not covered
+- Tire-only damage is often not covered unless other covered damage is involved

 - Your deductible applies